gordonwatts/xaod_usage/book/intro.md

 be defined in your `servicex.yaml` or `.servicex` file in your `$HOME` directory.

 See the chapter on [configuration](ch-configuration) for more information.

+## Improvements

+The source code for this book can be found in the [xaod_usage](https://github.com/gordonwatts/xaod_usage) github repository.
+Please feel free to submit a pull request or create an issue for new things that are needed!